Folgers: Advertising

 In 2006, the advertising agency Saatchi & Saatchi created a viral advertisement, popularly known as "Happy Mornings", in which a large group of cheerful singers and dancers appear at sunrise as the sun itself to wake people up.

-In 2009, Saatchi & Saatchi created a holiday ad, "Coming Home", where an older brother is met by his teenage sister at their parents home on returning from volunteering in West Africa.
-The ad quickly went viral and has been criticized for perceived sexual tensions between the siblings.
+In 2009, Saatchi & Saatchi created a holiday ad, "Coming Home", wherein a man reunites with his teenage sister at their parents' home after volunteering in West Africa.
+The ad quickly went viral, and has been criticized for perceived sexual tensions between the siblings.

 In 2014, the brand celebrated the 30th anniversary of the famous jingle.

 Building

 The brick, five-story Folger Coffee Company Building at 101 Howard in San Francisco, California is the former headquarters of Folgers.
 It is listed on the United States National Register of Historic Places.
 The building still has a sign saying "The Folgers Coffee Company" on one corner.

 On August 2, 2011, the Folger Building was purchased by the University of San Francisco, marking a return to the university's roots in downtown San Francisco.